Atrial Performance During an Endurance Race

 This study observes acute changes in RA function related to exercise duration, and suggests that longer duration of endurance exercise was associated with decreased acute RA function.
 A decrease in RV systolic function was also observed with increased race duration, and there was a modest correlation between RA and RV function, suggesting a potential relationship.
 There were baseline differences between groups in exercise training and right-sided chamber size, which limits the ability to draw specific conclusions from these findings.
 Whether these findings are related to observed differences in chamber size and rates of atrial arrhythmias in endurance athletes remains to be determined.

-Clinical Topics: Arrhythmias and Clinical EP, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Prevention, Sports and Exercise Cardiology, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Acute Heart Failure, Echocardiography/Ultrasound, Exercise, Sports & Exercise and Imaging
+Clinical Topics: Arrhythmias and Clinical EP, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Prevention, Sports and Exercise Cardiology, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Acute Heart Failure, Echocardiography/Ultrasound, Exercise, Sports and Exercise and Imaging

 Keywords: Arrhythmias, Cardiac, Athletes, Atrial Function, Right, Diagnostic Imaging, Echocardiography, Exercise, Heart Failure, Physical Endurance, Running, Systole, Ventricular Function, Right